IBM/supply-chain-insights/README.md

 Now, log into [IBM Supply Chain Insights](https://www.ibm.com/customer-engagement/supply-chain/launch/) with your IBM ID and password you created in step 1.

-From the left-hand panel of the WSCI dashboard, click on **Data**, which is right above the **Settings**.
+From the left-hand panel of the SCI dashboard, click on **Data**, which is right above the **Settings**.
 From there, click on **Upload**.
 From there, navigate to **product-inventory.xlsx** from within your cloned repo.
 You should see something like `This upload is similar to files that were previously uploaded.
 Select one of these mappings?